-Without any command-line flags, the test suite is run in standalone mode (activating weldembedded Maven profile), which means that any test within the integration or javaee-full TestNG group is excluded.
+Without any command-line flags, the test suite is run in standalone mode (activating weld-embedded Maven profile), which means that any test within the integration, javaee-full and SE TestNG group is excluded.
 This mode uses the Weld EE Embedded Arquillian container adapter to invoke the test within a mock Java EE life cycle and capture the results of the test.
 However, passing the suite in this mode is not sufficient to pass the TCK as a whole.
 The suite must be passed while executing using the in-container mode.

 7.3.
-Running the Tests In the Container
+Running the Tests In the Container - Core and EE parts

-To execute the test suite using in-container mode with the JBoss TCK runner, you first have to setup WildFly as described in the Running the TCK against the CDI RI callout.
+To execute tests within Core and EE parts of the specification you need to use in-container mode with the JBoss TCK runner, you first have to setup WildFly as described in the Running the TCK against the CDI RI callout.